-Throughout the year ending 31 July 2021 the College's Remuneration Committee comprised five members of the Corporation.
-The Committee's responsibilities are to make recommendations to the Corporation on the remuneration and benefits of the senior postholders.
+Throughout the year ending 31 July 2022 the College's Remuneration Committee comprised five members of the Corporation.
+The Committee's responsibilities are to make recommendations to the Corporation on the remuneration, terms and conditions and severance package(s) of the senior postholders.

-Details of remuneration for the year ended 31 July 2021 are set out in the Note 8 to the Financial Statements
+Details of remuneration for the year ended 31 July 2022 are set out in the Note 8 to the Financial Statements